Building learning power

 Our most powerful influence on our students aside from home backgrounds is language.
-To get ‘buy in’ we need to translate the language of learning power aspirations into language that is fresh, appealing and accessible to students, their parents and teachers.
+To get ‘buy in’ we need to translate the language of learning power into language that is fresh, appealing and accessible to students and their parents.

 Getting kids thinking

 - Brain – Book – Buddy – Boss

 - Independent – Collaborative – Teacher